Haoming9810/CSS143B-2020Fall/exams/final_project/task.md

 We'll call this "project Elgoog".

-The idea of this project comes from [this post](http://www.ardendertat.com/2011/05/30/how-to-implement-a-search-engine-part-1-create-index/), and the algorithms we use are from here too.
+The idea and algorithm design of this project comes from [this post](http://www.ardendertat.com/2011/05/30/how-to-implement-a-search-engine-part-1-create-index/).
+The original post was using python.
+Here we'll use Java.

 ### The Requirements

 - The search engine Elgoog hosts a "database" of documents.
-Each "document" contains a series of english words.
+Each "document" contains a series of english words
-- Elgoog serves search request in the form of a website.
+- Elgoog serves search request in the form of a website
-- A search request is a phrase of a series of english words spearated white spaces.
+- A search request is a phrase of a series of english words spearated white spaces
-- For a search request, Elgoog returns the *ids* of all the documents that contain the search phrase in exact match (word & order).
+- For a search request, Elgoog returns the *ids* of all the documents that contain the search phrase in exact match (word & order)

 ### The Assumptions

 - Search is conducted based on English word.
-Words in documents are separated by white spaces.
+Words in documents are separated by white spaces
-- For simplicty, document is written in the form of a sentence, and all words are lowercase.
+- For simplicty, document is written in the form of a sentence, and all words are lowercase
 - No non-alphabetical character in any document

 ### The Website